Medically reviewed by Drugs.com. Last updated on Dec 13, 2020.

 - Avoid drinking alcohol while taking Astagraf XL (tacrolimus extended-release capsules).

 - Talk with your doctor before getting any vaccines.
-Use with Astagraf XL (tacrolimus extended-release capsules) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Astagraf XL (tacrolimus extended-release capsules) may either raise the chance of an infection or make the vaccine not work as well.

 - The chance of skin cancer may be raised.
 Avoid lots of sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.